 The Viral Voices 2018 event discussed how the sharing of design ideas has been transformed by social media — especially Instagram, where this image has now been viewed millions of times.
 The stunning proposal has all the characteristics of a viral architectural sensation: Mies van der Rohe-inspired aesthetics, a striking silhouette, a dramatic natural backdrop and a perfect reflection.

-Now it’s your turn — submit your most powerful architectural renderings for a chance of winning $2,500 and receiving global recognition for your work:
+Now it’s your turn — start preparing your most powerful architectural renderings for a chance of winning $2,500 and receiving global recognition for your work: